With cyber attacks on the rise, protecting the sensitive data and vulnerable young people in your care has never been more important.

 - If the software on your network devices and computers is up to date and capable of resisting low-level cyber attacks

 - That your computers and networks are protected from malware

-Train staff to identify phishing and ransomware attacks
+Train staff to identify phishing and ransomware cyber attacks

-Cyber criminals are using increasingly sophisticated methods to trick people into opening systems to an attack.
-This is known as social engineering and training is key to protecting your organisation.
+Cyber criminals are using increasingly sophisticated methods of tricking people into opening systems to cyber attacks.
+This is known as social engineering.
+As a result, training is key to protecting your organisation.

 ACS can coach the basics of mitigating phishing attacks and ransomware.
-We will provide those at risk with an understanding of phishing and ransomware attacks and how to prevent them, significantly reducing the risk of falling victim.
+We will provide those at risk with an understanding of phishing and ransomware attacks.
+This includes how to prevent them significantly, reducing the risk of falling victim.